The Two RV Gypsies: Full-Time RVers

 teardrop on the Sacred Tears statue

-Cold Water Falls is the world's largest man-made natural stone waterfall known to be in existence.
+Below: Cold Water Falls claims to be the world's largest man-made natural stone waterfall known to be in existence.
 It is 80 feet wide and 48 feet tall, and made from 1,780 tons of Colbert County Sandstone.
 4,320,000 gallons of water per day passes over the falls.
 The Largest stone weighs 77,000 pounds.

 sign about Cold Water Falls